- Become a Lawyer

 - The threshold test is applied to determine the next steps in the handling of the complaint.

 - If the complaint proceeds to the investigation stage, the lawyer or student who reported the discrimination or harassment issue will be interviewed.
 The lawyer or student is welcome to have a support person present during the investigation interview.
-The designated Conduct Counsel also remains involved.
+The designated Counsel also remains involved.

 - If the Law Society determines that the complaint does not satisfy the threshold test, the complaint will be dismissed.
 The lawyer, student or staff member may appeal this dismissal.